hankertrix/Uni-Stuff/y1-special-term/ps5888-making-and-tinkering-cy2003-research-attachment-3/arduino-cone-layer/README.md

 ## Licence

-This project is licenced under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is licenced under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl-3.0.en.html).
 You can view the full licence text in the `LICENCE.txt` file.